straysheep-dev/straysheep-dev.github.io/docs/notes/commands-network.md

 nmcli device wifi list [--rescan yes] [ifname wlan0] [bssid <bssid>]
 ```

-Connect to or disconnect from a wireless network:
+Connect to or disconnect from a (WPA2/3 personal) wireless network:

 ```bash
 # Prompt for the password